 Peter Costello's five most 'profligate' decisions as treasurer cost the budget $56bn a year

-While countries like Norway took the benefits of resource price booms and banked them in their Peter Costello chose to cut taxes for the wealthy instead.
+While countries like Norway took the benefits of resource price booms and banked them in their sovereign wealth fund, Peter Costello chose to cut taxes for the wealthy instead.
 He knew at the time that his populist generosity to the highest income earners would force future treasurers to choose between budget deficits or cutting spending on the sick, the poor and elderly.
 No prizes for guessing which our former treasurer prefers.

 The only thing Peter Costello hates more than budget deficits is collecting the revenue needed to fix them.
 Just as his government did nothing about the long term challenge of climate change, his government did nothing to set up Australia's long term public finances.